Upward-Spiral-Science/Syllabus/README.md

 - *Textbook*: https://leanpub.com/artofdatascience
 - *TA*: [Greg Kiar](gkiar07@gmail.com)
 - *Grading*: Each week each group will be responsible for handing in an updated report.
 Grade will be: A assuming it comes in on time, B if it comes in late, C if it never comes in.
 Total grade will be an average over all weeks.
+- *Pweweqs*: I assume you are comfortable with all the content in https://www.coursera.org/specializations/jhu-data-science